Barton IT hub

 Firoz Kassam's company Firoka (London Park Ltd) paid £6 million for the Manor Ground, and just three months later (in January 2002) sold it for £12 million to Nuffield Hospitals, after gaining planning permission for a hospital and 87 flats on the site.
 But Oxford United creditors failed to gain any extra money from the £6m profit.

-Kassam comes in at No. 272 on the Sunday Times Rich List for 2002, and is reckoned to be worth £120m.
+Kassam came in at No. 272 on the Sunday Times Rich List for 2002, and was reckoned to be worth £120m.
 This is 52 places higher and £20m richer than last year.

-Demolition of the stadium and supporters' club began on 29 Apri 2002l, and the building work for the new Acland Hospital and 87 flats starts in August.
+Demolition of the stadium and supporters’ club began on 29 April 2002, with building work for the new Acland Hospital and 87 flats starting in August.

-The 10/10A bus-route was split in two on Sunday 5 August 2003.
-The No. 10 now terminates its current route at Templars Square, while the No. 10A runs from the railway station to the John Radcliffe Hospital via the Cowley Road and Hollow Way.
+The 10/10A bus-route was split in two on Sunday 5 August 2002, with the No. 10 terminating its current route at Templars Square and the No. 10A running from the railway station to the John Radcliffe Hospital via the Cowley Road and Hollow Way.
 This means that residents of Wood Farm now have to catch two buses to get to the city centre during weekdays.
-The Chiltern Queens 10C and 10D service still runs on the original city circle route in the evening and on Sundays, but is reduced to an hourly service.
+The Chiltern Queens 10C and 10D service would still run on the original city circle route in the evening and on Sundays, reduced to an hourly service.

 Somerfield